kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 Pods will carry a new field `.spec.evictionInterceptors`, which specifies a list of interceptors involved in their lifecycle.
 This would allow multiple actors to take an action before the pod is terminated.
 Only one interceptor may progress with the eviction at a time.
-The interceptor with the highest index is executed first.
-If there is no interceptor, or the last interceptor (index 0) has finished without terminating the pod, the eviction request controller will attempt to evict the pod using the existing API-initiated eviction.
+The interceptor with the index 0 is executed first.
+If there is no interceptor, or the last interceptor has finished without terminating the pod, the eviction request controller will attempt to evict the pod using the existing API-initiated eviction.